KhronosGroup/glTF-Sample-Assets/Models/ScatterColorAndDensity/README.body.md

 <br/>_Rendered in Babylon.js using OpenPBR material._

 ## Description
-This asset demonstrates varying amounts of scattering and absorption.
+This asset demonstrates varying amounts of scattering by varying both the attenuation distance and multiscatterColorFactor.
+As the scatter color tends to black, the effect of scattering will be replaced by absorption.
 Note that because this asset includes non-dense scattering, it makes use of the KHR_materials_transmission extension and not the KHR_materials_diffuse_transmission extension.

 ## Editing and Export
 The shader ball asset is the USD Standard Shader Ball, converted to glTF.
 The material setup and export was done in Babylon.js.